StevenChristopher/-Basic_C_Sharp_ReturnFunctions-/README.md

 A repository consisting of various novice C# programming language return functions.
+The return functions were created via the https://www.edabit.com site.
+Here there are various challenges presented to programmers of various languages and levels.
+I was able to solve over 20 return function challenges.
+After completing the challenge, I created various data structures, passed in values and created console display messaging and display output for all passed values.

+All code was successfully compiled using MS Visual Studio 2017.
+I copied and pasted successfully compiled code into NotePad++.
+This was done primarily in an effort to allow anyone to copy the code and paste it into any compiler that handles .cs files.